ashvardanian/less_slow.cpp/README.md

 build_release/less_slow                                     # Run the benchmarks
 ```

-For brevity, the tutorial is intended for GCC and Clang compilers on Linux, but should be compatible with MacOS and Windows.
+For brevity, the tutorial is __intended for GCC and Clang compilers on Linux__.
 To control the output or run specific benchmarks, use the following flags:

 ```sh